 New Hampshire Senator Warren B. Rudman was widely admired for his integrity and willingness to work with politicians across the aisle in order to advance the public interest.
-In lending his name to the Warren B. Rudman Center for Justice, Leadership & Public Policy, Senator Rudman stated that he could “think of no greater mission than to train our next generation of leaders to seek justice, serve their country, and work together for the common good.”
-The Warren B. Rudman Center for Justice, Leadership & Public Policy operationalizes this mission by providing curricular, programmatic, experiential, and financial support for students interested in public service legal careers.
-The Rudman Center also hosts a Public Forum Series that brings global policy leaders to campus and enables meaningful community involvement in the most pressing policy issues of our time.
+In lending his name to the Warren B. Rudman Center for Justice, Leadership & Public Service, Senator Rudman stated that he could “think of no greater mission than to train our next generation of leaders to seek justice, serve their country, and work together for the common good.”
+The Warren B. Rudman Center for Justice, Leadership & Public Service operationalizes this charge by providing programmatic and financial support for students interested in exploring careers in public service while supporting public programming and academic inquiry that align with its mission.

 A defining feature of the Warren B. Rudman Center's work is the Rudman Fellowship program, which awards full-tuition scholarships to two entering students each year who have a demonstrated interest in public service.
 One of the inaugural fellows, Stephanie Ramirez (JD '17), earned a position as a Judge Advocate General (JAG) in the Navy following her graduation from UNH Law, and her work and career path embody the mission of the center to carry forward Senator Rudman’s legacy by training the next generation of public service leaders.

 Stephanie Ramirez JD ‘17 didn’t follow the typical path to law school.
 A break following her sophomore year of college turned into a seven-year hiatus from higher education before she returned to SUNY-Buffalo to complete her degree in social sciences and legal studies.